Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Introduction

-However, by its design, both FT and GC can be applied only when we know how the group acts on the data space~\citep{SteerableCNN, zhou2020meta, cohen2014learning,cohen2016group, weiler2019general}, and this limitation restricts their applications in equivariance learning.
-Moreover, it is also assumed in GCs that the actions are linearly defined, and the same also applies to FT in applications.
-Unfortunately, in many situations, the group action on the dataset may not be linear or explicit.
-For example, when the observations are deformed at the time of data collection by some unknown nonlinear transformation, the effect of the action is also unknown and nonlinear (Fig.~\ref{fig:panda}, left).
-Another such instance may occur when the 2D pictures of a rotating 3D object are rendered with some camera pose (Fig.~\ref{fig:panda}, right).
-In order to learn the hidden equivariance relation describing the symmetry of data in more general situations, we must find a way to extend the equivariance learning and Fourier analysis to the cases in which the action of the group on each data instance may be nonlinear and implicit.
+Fourier transform (FT) is one of the most classic tools in science that utilizes an equivariance relation to investigate the symmetry in data.
+Originally, FT was developed to study the symmetry induced by the shift action $a \circ f(\cdot):= f(\cdot -a)$ on a square-integrable function $f \in L_2(\mathbb{R})$.
+FT maps $f$ invertibly to another function $\Phi(f) = \hat f \in L_2(\mathbb{R}) $.
+It is well known that FT satisfies $(a \circ \hat f)(\omega)= e^{-i a \omega} \hat f(\omega)$ and hence the equivariant relation $\Phi(a \circ f) = e^{i a \omega} \Phi(f)$.
+By this equivariant mapping, FT achieves the decomposition of $L_2(\mathbb{R})$ into shift-equivariant subspaces (also called \textit{frequencies}/\textit{irreducible representations}).
+This idea has been extended to the actions of general groups, and extensively studied as \textit{harmonic analysis on groups} \citep{Rudin1991}.
+In recent studies of deep learning, group convolution (GC) is a popular approach to equivariance \citep{SteerableCNN, PracticalEquiv, cohen2014learning,cohen2016group, weiler2019general}, and the theory of FT also provides its mathematical foundation \citep{kondor_generalized, intertwinersTaco, generalCNN}.
+One practical limitation of FT and GC is that they can be applied only when we know how the group acts on the data.
+Moreover, FT and GC also assume that the group acts linearly on the constituent unit of input (e.g. pixel).
+In many cases, however, the group action on the dataset may not be linear or explicit.
+For example, when the observation process involves an unknown nonlinear deformation such as fisheye transformation, the effect of the action on the observation is also intractable and nonlinear (Fig.~\ref{fig:panda}, left).
+Another such instance may occur for the 2D pictures of a rotating 3D object rendered with some camera pose (Fig.~\ref{fig:panda}, right).
+In both examples, any two consecutive frames are implicitly generated as $(x, g \circ x)$, where $g$ is a group action of \textit{shift}/\textit{rotation}.
+They are clearly not linear transformations in the 2D pixel space.
+To learn the hidden equivariance relation describing the symmetry of data in wider situations, we must extend the equivariance learning and Fourier analysis to the cases in which the group action on each data may be nonlinear or implicit.